ppy/osu-wiki/wiki/Tournaments/NT/NSST_2019/en.md

    - Higher score will pick first and ban second.
    - Lower score will ban first and pick second.
 4. Participants can call for an abort or disconnect within **30 seconds** of the map having started in order to replay the map.
 Each player has a limit of **1 replay per match.**
-5. For FreeMod maps, participants are allowed to use the following mods: Hidden, HardRock, and Easy.
+5. For FreeMod maps, participants are allowed to use the following mods: Hidden, Hard Rock, and Easy.
    - Scores with Easy mod attached will be multiplied by 1.75x.

 [flag_AR]: /wiki/shared/flag/AR.gif "Argentina"